 As a comparison, Table B-2 shows the annual average daily traffic (AADT) on U.S. Route 395 from 2009 to 2014 (Mill Creek Bridge and Highway 395).
 The most recent average daily total was 3,500 vehicles in 2014.

-If all D.U. are counted, the addition of 230 daily vehicle trips over a five year period represents a 6.5 percent increase in the average daily trips using the AADT from 2014.
+If all D.U. are counted, the addition of 230 daily vehicle trips over a five-year period represents a 6.5 percent increase in the average daily trips using the AADT from 2014.

-If all occupied D.U. plus 50 percent of the unoccupied D.U. are counted, the addition of 203 daily trips over a five year period represents a 5.8 percent increase in average daily trips using the AADT from 2014.
+If all occupied D.U. plus 50 percent of the unoccupied D.U. are counted, the addition of 203 daily trips over a five-year period represents a 5.8 percent increase in average daily trips using the AADT from 2014.

 The impact of these additional trips over five years is expected to be minimal.
 Mono County is using a conservative trip generation rate of six trips per dwelling unit.

-TABLE A-2: AVERAGE ANNUAL DAILY TRAFFIC MILL CREEK BRIDGE & HIGHWAY 395 (PM 107.105), ANTELOPE VALLEY